gcosma/personalised_mltc/README.md

-# DECODE: Personalised Multi-Long-Term Condition Analysis
+# DECODE-MIDAS: Multimorbidity in Intellectual Disability Analysis System

 A Streamlit application for analyzing disease trajectory patterns using population-level healthcare data from CPRD and SAIL datasets.